 As we have embraced video conferencing to celebrate birthdays, be part of book clubs or family quizzes, unfortunately, others’ experience of embracing online has not been quite so positive.

-The past year has seen a marked increase in online fraud via email or fake websites, tricking many out of money or leaving their privacy compromised.
+From online fraud via email to fake websites, many have found themselves tricked out of money or with their privacy compromised.

 To ensure we keep safe online, we have put together some useful tips to help you enjoy a safe online life.